2020-2021 Course Descriptions

 First Year: 1.
 Linear algebra.
 2. Continuation of linear algebra; multivariable differential calculus.
 3. Multivariable integral calculus.
 Prerequisite: first-year standing in MMSS.

-MMSS 311-1 – Advanced Game TheoryIt covers statis and dynamic games of incomplete information including auctions, signaling games and cheap talk games.
+MMSS 311-1 – Advanced Game TheoryIt covers static and dynamic games of complete information and evolutionary game theory.

 Students design and carry out a research project on the topic of their choice, under the close supervision of a faculty advisor during their final year at Northwestern.Back to top